BrassGoggledCoders/Steamcraft2/README.md

 fleshed out/documented.
 Please give us some time before we make it suitable.
 Additionally, you must clone the joint repository, not this one.
 The joint repo can be found here: <https://github.com/BrassGoggledCoders/SteamCraft2>

-Also, before you commit any changes, you must contact me first to discuss details and such.

 Developers & Credits:
 =====================